cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-declare.md

 BINARY
 :   Causes the cursor to return data in binary rather than in text format.

-    > **Note** Greenplum Database ignores the `BINARY` clause when you declare a `PARALLEL RETRIEVE` cursor.
+    > **Note** Cloudberry Database ignores the `BINARY` clause when you declare a `PARALLEL RETRIEVE` cursor.

 INSENSITIVE
 :   Indicates that data retrieved from the cursor should be unaffected by updates to the table(s) underlying the cursor that occur after the cursor is created.
-In Greenplum Database, all cursors are insensitive.
+In Cloudberry Database, all cursors are insensitive.
 This key word currently has no effect and is present only for compatibility with the SQL standard.

 NO SCROLL
 :   The cursor cannot be used to retrieve rows in a nonsequential fashion.
-This is the default behavior in Greenplum Database; scrollable cursors (`SCROLL`) are not supported.
+This is the default behavior in Cloudberry Database; scrollable cursors (`SCROLL`) are not supported.

 PARALLEL RETRIEVE
 :   Declare a parallel retrieve cursor.
-A parallel retrieve cursor is a special type of cursor that you can use to retrieve results directly from Greenplum Database segments, in parallel.
+A parallel retrieve cursor is a special type of cursor that you can use to retrieve results directly from Cloudberry Database segments, in parallel.

 WITH HOLD
 WITHOUT HOLD
 :   `WITH HOLD` specifies that the cursor may continue to be used after the transaction that created it successfully commits. `WITHOUT HOLD` specifies that the cursor cannot be used outside of the transaction that created it. `WITHOUT HOLD` is the default.

-    > **Note** Greenplum Database does not support declaring a `PARALLEL RETRIEVE` cursor with the `WITH HOLD` clause. `WITH HOLD` also cannot not be specified when the `query` includes a `FOR UPDATE` or `FOR SHARE` clause.
+    > **Note** Cloudberry Database does not support declaring a `PARALLEL RETRIEVE` cursor with the `WITH HOLD` clause. `WITH HOLD` also cannot not be specified when the `query` includes a `FOR UPDATE` or `FOR SHARE` clause.

 query
 :   A [SELECT](/docs/sql-statements/sql-statement-select.md) or [VALUES](/docs/sql-statements/sql-statement-values.md) command which will provide the rows to be returned by the cursor.